 Sign #1: You’re Not Sweating

 When it comes to gauging how hard you’re working, you might feel like you’re giving it your all.
-But if small breaks are becoming prolonged or if you find yourself moseying at a leisurely pace more often than not, ask yourself one question: Are you perspiring?
-“If you didn’t break a sweat, you’re not raising your body temperature high enough, which means you probably aren’t pushing enough,” says Fitbit Local Ambassador and personal trainer Jon Cerf.
+But if small breaks are becoming prolonged, or if you find yourself moseying at a leisurely pace more often than not, ask yourself one question: Am I perspiring?
+“If you didn’t break a sweat, you’re not raising your body temperature high enough, which means you probably aren’t pushing hard enough,” says Denver-based Fitbit Local Ambassador and personal trainer Jon Cerf.

 Monitor your heart rate and aim to keep it in a set intensity range or “zone” that corresponds to your fitness goal.
 Fitbit trackers with PurePulse heart rate tracking take the guesswork out of the equation by using your maximum heart rate—the highest number of times your heart can safely beat in a minute—to set your heart rate zones for you.
 Giving yourself a visible heart rate range to reach for will help prevent you from cruising down easy street.
 Here’s a rundown of how fast you’ll want to, well, run, based on your goals: